 Creating LVM Snapshots

 A very useful feature of LVM is its ability to take what is known as a snapshot of a Logical Volume.
-This means that you make a copy or point in time copy of an existing Logical Volume.
+This means that you make a copy or a point in time copy of an existing Logical Volume.
 Snapshots are an easy way to quickly copy another Logical Volume.
 Snapshots give you the ability to restore a Logical Volume back to a recorded point in time.
 For example, if you are about to make some changes to your system, you could create a snapshot.
-This would then allow you to roll the changes back if you were not happy.
+This would then allow you to roll the changes back if needed.

 To create a Snapshot you would use the "lvcreate" command with the "-s" parameter.